jiaqiwang969/DLR-buffet/README.md

   <img src="https://github.com/jiaqiwang969/DLR-buffet/blob/main/Performance.jpeg" width="400px">
 </div>

 - Further, deep learning will be implemented to approximate the F_length curve.
-This will open a new project.
+This will open a new project called [TransitionAI](https://github.com/jiaqiwang969/TransitionAI).